• Skip to primary navigation

 • 3 radishes sliced

-• ½ cup chopped parsley italian or curly
+• ½ cup chopped fresh parsley italian or curly

 • 1 green onion (or scallion) sliced thinly